 The allergen is most often a makeup, face cream, or cleanser you use regularly.
 Nail varnish and touching your eyes with artificial nails on is often a trigger.

-Problems with makeup and nail products can be especially present if your tried-and-true brand has recently changed their ingredients.
+Problems with makeup and nail products can be especially present if your tried-and-true brand has recently changed its ingredients.
 There are other allergens that can cause this condition as well.

 A common form of eczema on eyelids is called rosacea and can be caused by alcohol, spicy foods, or sudden temperature changes.